 Partial Transcript: It's a revolution.

-Segment Synopsis: Dr. King talks about the revolution of expectations, which is not meant to destroy the American structure.
+Segment Synopsis: Dr. King talks about the revolution of expectations, which is not intended to destroy the American structure.

-Segment Synopsis: Dr. King talks about two assaults on him in Harlem, New York by members of opposing civil rights organizations.
+Segment Synopsis: Dr. King talks about two assaults on him in Harlem by members of opposing civil rights organizations.